 James Everett is a partner at the Ecosystem Integrity Fund, where he leads the investment team.
 His responsibilities include setting strategy, leading research, overseeing the investment due diligence process, and generating deal flow.
-James is also actively involved in the ongoing management of the fund’s investments, and currently serves or has served as a director on the boards of Zep Solar, Clean Fund, T-Rex, SynchroNet, and iVeridis.
-He is a board observer at Synova, OneEnergy Renewables, and Complete Solar.
+James is also actively involved in the ongoing management of the fund’s investments, and currently serves or has served as a director on the boards of Complete Solar, Lumigrow, Opti RTC, Clean Fund, T-Rex, Zep Solar, SynchroNet, and iVeridis.
+He is or has been a board observer at Opti RTC, OneEnergy Renewables, and Synova.

-James has been a student of sustainability for more than 20 years.
+James has been a student of sustainability for 30 years.
 During that time, he has held a range of professional positions related to conservation, natural resources, and investment analysis.

 Before co-founding the Ecosystem Integrity Fund, James served as Director of Research and then Partner at Aquillian Investments beginning in early 2007.
 At Aquillian, James led all investment research, due diligence and strategy development.
 Prior to joining Aquillian, he was Conservation Finance Manager for the Pacific Forest Trust, where he conducted financial analysis of forestland acquisition opportunities and led marketing of carbon offsets generated from sustainable forest management.
 James managed integrated conservation and development projects as a Natural Resource Management Specialist for the World Conservation Union in Iran.
 Previously, James worked in commercial finance with GATX Capital, where he conducted financial analysis and due diligence on investments in rail, air, marine, distributed power generation, telecommunications and natural resources.